3 Beautiful Waterfalls in Luang Prabang, Laos

 • Phonheuang Café: a small local place serving delicious Laotian food.
 The prices here are some of the cheapest in the city and the food is delicious.
 A vegan version is available for most dishes.

 • Break for a Bread: At Break for a Bread, you can eat the most delicious baguettes.
 They resemble the Vietnamese Banh Mi but are more creative with ingredients.
-For vegan, try the one with eggplant and tomato!
+If you are a vegan in Laos, try the one with eggplant and tomato!

 • Khaiphaen: This Laotian restaurant is actually a social enterprise that serves as a vocational training restaurant for marginalized youth in Luang Prabang.
 The food is lovely and is served in an amicable atmosphere.